8 Smart Tips for Parents when Buying Smart Devices

-Soon it will become difficult to buy a phone to simply talk and text as most mobile phones or smartphones can access the Internet.
+Soon it will be difficult to buy a phone that allows you to simply talk and text, most mobile phones nowadays can access the Internet.

-When you decide that your child is old enough for an Internet-enabled phone you will have to talk about more than just the cost of making phone calls.
+When you decide that your child is old enough for an Internet-enabled phone, you will have to talk about more than just the cost of making phone calls.
 Not sure what age is appropriate?
 Watch our expert on how to introduce your child to technology here.

 Games and the Internet

-A new games console may be considered a perfect gift by your child but with wi-fi, online playing and even a camera for fast uploading to YouTube or Facebook now standard on most consoles you’ll need to consider some safety features before purchasing an Internet-enabled games console.
+A new games-console may be considered a perfect gift for your child this Christmas.
+However, with wi-fi, online playing and even a camera (for fast uploading to YouTube or Facebook) now standard on most consoles, you’ll need to consider some safety features before purchasing an Internet-enabled games console.

-If the digital device has Internet access then there are a few questions to ask the salesperson:
+If the device has Internet access then there are a few questions to ask the salesperson:

-- Can this device or phone access chatrooms or online gamesrooms where users can chat to each other?
+2. Can this device or phone access chat rooms or online games rooms where users can chat with each other?